 Like Oates, I should say I am going outside,

-and I may be some time
+and I may be some time—everyone would

 understand I wouldn’t be back, that they